zapek/WorkerFragment/README.md

     this.workerFragment = WorkerFragment.getWorkerFragment(this.getSupportFragmentManager());

-If savedInstanceState == null, to start your service, do this:
+If savedInstanceState == null, this is how your start your IntentService:

     Intent exampleIntent = new Intent(this, ExampleService.class);
     exampleIntent.setAction(ExampleService.ACTION_GET_HELLO);
-    *this.workerFragment.putReceiver(exampleIntent);*
+    this.workerFragment.putReceiver(exampleIntent); /* this sets the WorkerFragment as receiver */
     this.startService(exampleIntent);

-Then you implement the WorkerFragment.WorkerFragmentReceiver interface:
+Then you implement the WorkerFragment.WorkerFragmentReceiver interface in your Activity:

     @Override
     public void onReceiveResult(int resultCode, Bundle resultData) {